NebraLtd/Helium-Guides/docs/outdoor-hotspot/quick-start.md

 * The Outdoor unit's case is designed to be used outdoors, in all weather conditions, however it is always recommended to protect it from the elements whenever possible especially in harsh environments.
 Additionally, the outdoor case is not suitable for submerged usage.
 * Before installing outside, make sure you have tightened all connectors and the case itself very well to avoid any unintended water ingress.
 * The unit should operate without issue even in direct sunlight - however, heat cycling can reduce the service life of the electronics.
 So where possible it is always recommended to provide some shade for the hotspot case itself.
-* It is highly reccommended to provide surge protection both on the antenna connection (to avoid damage to the LoRa concentrator) and on the Ethernet connection (to avoid any onwards damage to your networking equipment in the event of a lightning strike or similar.
+* It is highly recommended to provide surge protection both on the antenna connection (to avoid damage to the LoRa concentrator) and on the Ethernet connection (to avoid any onwards damage to your networking equipment in the event of a lightning strike or similar.
 Please read our [surge protectors](../handy-guides/surge-protectors.md) guide for more information.
 * Before placing your hotspot outside, you need to make sure that it is fully waterproof.
 You can find more info about this down below.

 </div>

 **Note:** If you want place your outdoor miner inside, that is entirely fine and will work without issue, however you may want to consider our [indoor hotspot miner](https://www.nebra.com/products/helium-indoor-hotspot-miner) instead.